Simple Circuit

 connections

 The battery's positive is connected to the first column on the breadboard, and the negative is on the second column.
 LED's positive is connected to the first column, and its negative is connected to row 20 of the breadboard.
 Buzzer's positive is also connected to the first column, and the negative is connected to row 20.
-The LDR module's VCC is connected to the first column, GND is connected to the second column, and DO(analog output pin) is connected to row 20 of the breadboard.
+The LDR module's VCC is connected to the first column, GND is connected to the second column, and DO(analogue output pin) is connected to row 20 of the breadboard.

 connections